-Bringing together faculty from across the humanities, social sciences, and health arts disciplines, the Graduate Institute seeks to integrate scholarship and personal development with social, ecological, artistic and cultural action to support students who want to effect positive change in the world.
+Bringing together faculty from across the humanities, social sciences, and health arts disciplines, the Goddard Graduate Institute seeks to integrate scholarship and personal development with social, ecological, artistic and cultural action to support students who want to effect positive change in the world.
 The pursuit of knowledge involves both a deep and rigorous intellectual endeavor and well-grounded and effective transformative practice.
-The Institute values theory and knowledge as agents that inform and guide transformative practice.
-The Graduate Institute’s programs offer support and guidance for students whose individualized studies reach across and beyond established liberal arts and sciences disciplines to inter- and transdisciplinary studies.
+The Goddard Graduate Institute supports students whose individualized studies reach across and beyond established liberal arts and sciences disciplines to inter- and transdisciplinary studies.

-The program offers three tracks leading to the Master of Arts degree:
+The Goddard Graduate Institute offers three Master of Arts degrees:

 - Individualized Studies: For students interested in pursuing a question, project or career interest that is interdisciplinary or transdisciplinary, and personally compelling.
 The emphasis is on helping each student find and hone a focus of inquiry that brings together deep interests with relevant theory and actual practice.